Learning Data-adaptive Nonparametric Kernels: Experimental Results

-In this section, we test our model on a representative dataset \emph{CIFAR-10} \citep{Krizhevsky2009Learning} for natural image classification task.
-This dataset contains 60,000 color images with the size of $32 \times 32 \times 3$ in 10 categories, of which 50,000 images are used for training and the rest are for testing. \fh{In our experiment, each color image is represented by the feature extracted from a convolutional neural network, i.e., VGG16 with batch normalization \citep{ioffe2015batch} pre-trained on ImageNet \citep{Deng2009ImageNet}.
-Then we fine-tune this pre-trained VGG16 model on the CIFAR10 dataset with 240 epochs and a min-batch size of 64.} The learning rate starts from 0.1 and then is divided by 10 at the 120-th, 160-th, and 200-th epoch.
+In this section, we test our model on a representative data set \emph{CIFAR-10} \citep{Krizhevsky2009Learning} for natural image classification task.
+This data set contains 60,000 color images with the size of $32 \times 32 \times 3$ in 10 categories, of which 50,000 images are used for training and the rest are for testing.
+In our experiment, each color image is represented by the feature extracted from a convolutional neural network, i.e., VGG16 with batch normalization \citep{ioffe2015batch} pre-trained on ImageNet \citep{Deng2009ImageNet}.
+Then we fine-tune this pre-trained VGG16 model on the CIFAR10 data set with 240 epochs and a min-batch size of 64.
+The learning rate starts from 0.1 and then is divided by 10 at the 120-th, 160-th, and 200-th epoch.
 After that, for each image, a 4096 dimensional feature vector is obtained according to the output of the first fully-connected layer in this fine-tuned neural network.

 Figure~\ref{cifar10} shows the test accuracy (mean$\pm$std. deviation \%) of the compared algorithms averaged in ten trials.
 The original VGG16 model with the softmax classifier achieves 90.87$\pm$0.54\% on the test accuracy.
 Using the extracted 4096-D feature vectors, kernel learning based algorithms equipped with the initial Gaussian kernel are tuned by 5-fold cross validation on a grid of points, i.e., $\sigma=[0.001,0.01,0.1,1]$ and $C = [1,10,20,30,40,50,80,100]$.
 In terms of classification performance, SVM-CV, BMKL, LogDet, and KNPL obtain 90.35$\pm$0.18\%, 90.55$\pm$0.58\%, 91.47$\pm$0.44\%, and 91.72$\pm$0.52\% accuracy on the test data, respectively.
-M1.10{\link{R1.10}}{Comparably, our DANK model achieves promising classification accuracy with 92.68$\pm$0.41\%.} M3.5{\link{R3.5}}{More importantly, our DANK model outperforms SVM-CV with an accuracy margin of 2.33\%, and is \emph{statistically significant} better than the other methods via paired t-test at the 5\% significance level.} The improvement over SVM-CV on the test accuracy demonstrates that our DANK method equipped with the introduced kernel adjustment strategy is able to enhance the model flexibility, and thus achieves good performance.
+Comparably, our DANK model achieves promising classification accuracy with 92.68$\pm$0.41\%.
+More importantly, it outperforms SVM-CV with an accuracy margin of 2.33\%, and is \emph{statistically significant} better than the other methods via paired t-test at the 5\% significance level.
+The improvement over SVM-CV on the test accuracy demonstrates that our DANK method equipped with the introduced kernel adjustment strategy is able to enhance the model flexibility, and thus achieves good performance.